Qiskit/RFCs/0015-estimator-interface.md

 * If necessary, coerce the old-API arguments (now all keyword arguments) into `ObservableTask`s, **raise deprecation warning**.
 * Always eventually run with `Estimator._run(tasks: Sequence[ObservablesTask], **run_options)`.

-Here is a mock implementation:
+Here is a mock implementation, with missing type annotations as above:
 ```python
 class Estimator(BasePrimitive):